About me

 I started my long walks by doing the Camino Ingles, from Ferrol in the north-west of Spain, to Santiago in 2009.
 It confirmed that I had some of the kit and most of the attitude right, and I have been refining both ever since.

 I then walked a portion of the Caminho Portugues from Tui in 2010, before struggling to find the time, money and company to walk the Camino Frances from St Jean Pied de Port to Santiago in August to October 2012.
-Though I started with company I walked on my own from Sahagun, though never really alone.
+Though I started in company I walked on my own from Sahagun, though never really alone.

 But the Post-Camino Blues hit again and I went back to Astorga in September 2014, to walk my favourite part in Galicia.